32-pounder gun: 32-pounder 42 cwt Medium Gun C by Monk

 The third gun designed by Monk was gun C of 8 feet and 42 cwt.
 This gun found widespread adaption in the Royal Navy.
 It was placed on the main deck of the first-rates of the Caledonia class, and on that of the Queen class.
-It was also on the quarter deck and forecastle of the second-rates of the Albion class, and on a fifth-rate like HMS Pique.
+It was also on the quarterdeck and forecastle of the second-rates of the Albion class, and on a fifth-rate like HMS Pique.

 British light 32-pounders

 32-pounder 25 cwt by Millar and Dickson

 In 1829 Millar designed a 32-pounder of 6 feet, weighing only 25 cwt.
 At first he was also named as the designer of a 32-pounder of 5 feet 4 inch and 25 cwt, but later this gun was attributed to Alexander Dickson.
 Note that these light guns of 25 cwt were designed along the lines proposed by the advocates of high-caliber guns (cf. above).
 These guns were not that successful.
 The 6-foot gun vanished quickly; that of 5 feet 4 inches was declared obsolete in 1865.